mstuyts/QuickCRS/ClearQuickCRS/README.md

-# ClearQuickCRS: QGIS plugin used durin QuickCRS development
+# ClearQuickCRS: QGIS plugin used during QuickCRS development
 It removes the `quickcrs/crs` setting, so QuickCRS can be tested as if it's just installed.